Hello there, surfers of the mighty electron! This blog contains my random musings, my incoherent rants, and sometimes just a piece of my mind.

 In 1984 our family moved to the city of Padang.
 Then in 1986 we moved again to Pematangsiantar, a town on the northeastern part of Sumatra.
 During this time living near to the Malacca Strait, I was exposed for the first time to Western culture,– its music, television, and movies.
 This was achieved by harnessing the waves of Malaysian television channels.
 Kids from my era know Indonesia only had one state-controlled TV channel back then.
 And it was boring.
 So I spent a bulk of my childhood years tuning in to our neighbours’ frequency.

 After four years, our family moved back to Java.
 My father, who was then a colonel, got stationed in the capital.
 But mom, me, and my one and only sister decided to move back to our old house in Cimahi, where I went to junior high.
 I spent my high school in the best high school in Bandung*, SMA 5.
 As an introvert (I really am), I mostly spent my time in the library and in music studios with my bandmates.
-Books and music have been a big part of my life for as long as could remember.
+Books, and music have been a big part of my life for as long as could remember (as well as television and video games).
+I still have vivid recollections of the moments I heard a particular music or band.
 It was also in my high school library that I first met the love of my life, the woman of my world, the mother of my children.

 A song I wrote for my high school band